msadoq/project-js/GPCCHS_E_VIS/src/server/src/impl/js/server/docs/MODELS.md

 }
 ```

-* ``remoteId``is a string representing the dataId (catalog, parameterName, comObject, sessionId, domainId) and the applied filters (field, operator, operand).
+* ``remoteId``is a string representing the dataId (catalog, parameterName, comObject, sessionId, domainId) and the applied filters (field, type, fieldValue).
 It is the unique key of the model
+* ``dataId`` is an object
+  - ``dataId.catalog`` is a string representing the name of the catalog
+  - ``dataId.parameterName`` is a string representing the name of the parameter
+  - ``dataId.comObject`` is a string representing the name of the comObject
+  - ``dataId.sessionId`` is an integer representing the id of the session
+  - ``dataId.domainId`` is an integer representing the id of the domain
 * ``intervals`` is an object
   - ``intervals.received`` is an array of fully received intervals of archive data
   - ``intervals.requested``is an object whose keys are query ids and values are query intervals